 Fifteen miles up the mountain, A.T.
 Dowd put Calaveras on the international map when he discovered the huge groves of Giant Sequoia Redwoods.
 Because their fame grew so quickly, by 1855 the Sperry & Perry Hotel (now known as Murphys Historic Hotel) had been built to accommodate the multitude of travelers.
 The old hotel register contains names such as Mark Twain, Horatio Alger, Ulysses S. Grant, and Charles Bolton, aka Black Bart.

 Murphys has a climate that closely imitates the superb Tuscan and Spanish wine regions letting vineyards here produce amazing Mediterranean varietals.
-There are now two-dozen wineries that have staked their claim within a four mile radius of Main Street, all of which have unique tasting rooms and other facilities that are open to the general public.
+There are now over two-dozen wineries that have staked their claim within a four mile radius of Main Street, all of which have unique tasting rooms and other facilities that are open to the general public.
 Ironstone Vineyards just a few miles from Main Street is the largest, and includes a Heritage Museum displaying many Gold Rush and native American artifacts, and the largest crystalline gold nugget ever pulled out of the Mother Lode.
 Not to mention beautiful vineyards you can visit or hold a special event such as Aloria Vineyards, Stevenot, Hatcher/School Street, Twisted Oak, Brice Station, and Locke Vineyards to name a few.

 A stopping off place for nearly one hundred and fifty years, Avery is today a picturesque moment on Scenic Highway 4, just eight miles east of Murphys Wine Country and twenty six miles west of great downhill and cross country skiing at Bear Valley.

 The focal point of this town is the Historic Avery Hotel.
 Built in 1853, it is the oldest continually operating hotel in Calaveras.
 It was known as the “Half Way House” because of its location between the gold fields of Murphys and the giant Sequoia groves now known as Calaveras Big Trees State Park.
 The Avery Hotel is now available to rent for special events and weddings.